 CSDSIP's property coverage form provides for 100% replacement value of its members' property with a combined per occurrence limit for all members of \$1 billion.
 CSDSIP utilizes industry software to determine the replacement value of its members' property and has determined that a reasonable estimate of the contents within a school site is 15% of the building value.
 Since much of the equipment at the administration offices would be covered under the Inland Marine policy, the content value of these buildings under the property coverage is estimated at 10%.
 The District believes this to be a fair representation of the content value of these facilities.
-Based on these estimates, the District's per occurrence limit on the 2021-2022 property policywas \$947,821,537.
-An additional \$30,397,620 was endorsed on to the policy effective August 15, 2021, for Bamford Elementary School, an additional \$12,452,792 was endorsed on to the policy effective November 1, 2021, for the Transportation facility, an additional \$112,275,000 was endorsed on to the policy effective March 10, 2022, for Wellington Middle High School, and an additional \$15,049,590 was endorsed on to the policy effective April 6, 2022, for the Stadium complex at Timnath Middle High School.
-The District carries a \$150,000 deductible per occurrence on the property policy.
+Based on these estimates, the District's per occurrence limit on the 2022-2023 property policy was the maximum limit of \$1,000,000,000.
+The District carries a\$150,000 deductible per occurrence on the property policy.